callstack/react-native-slider/README.md

 - Run `yarn run:web` to run on web

 ### Windows
-- Run `yarn run:windows` to run the bundler.
-Then, run the example app solution in Visual Studio.
+- Run `yarn run:windows` to run on Windows.

 # Manual linking of the module on Windows
 On Windows, you need to manually link the `Slider` native module to your project.